Lemonade (album): Accolades

 Lemonade was named the best album of the decade (2010s) by Consequence of Sound, The Associated Press and Spex.
-Lemonade was also named the best music video of the decade by The Daily Beast, as well as one of the best movies of the 2010s by Vox and the eleventh greatest film of the decade by Hyperallergic.
-Rolling Stone The Independent, New York Post, Billboard, Paste Magazine, The A.V.
-Club, WXPN The Key, and Refinery29 declared Lemonade the second best album of the 2010s.
-Lemonade was named the third best album of the decade by Tampa Bay Times, Insider, and The Young Folks, while the Genius community and Chris Willman for Variety named it the fourth best one.
-Uproxx, Noisey, The Independent, and The Wild Honey Pie named Lemonade the fifth best album of the decade.
-Pitchfork listed Lemonade as the 41st greatest album of the decade.
-Time, Paper, Stuff, and The Sydney Morning Herald included the album in their lists of the best 10 albums of the decade.
-Lemonade was included in The Atlantic's "Time Capsule of the 2010s".
-Lemonade was included in Triple Js top 15 biggest music moments of the decade list.Lemonade is the 26th best album of all time by Metacritic score.
-In 2020, Parade named Lemonade the best music video of all time.
-On Rolling Stone's 500 Greatest Albums of All Time list, Lemonade was placed at number 32, citing the album's exploration of "the betrayals of American blackness" and "all of the country's music traditions".
+Lemonade was also named the best music video of the decade by The Daily Beast, as well as one of the best movies of the 2010s by Vox.
+Publications who included Lemonade in their top-five albums of the decade including Rolling Stone The Independent, New York Post, Billboard, Paste, The A.V.
+Club, WXPN The Key, Refinery29, Tampa Bay Times, Insider, The Young Folks, Genius, Variety, Uproxx, Noisey, The Independent, and The Wild Honey Pie.

+In January 2025, Lemonade was named by Rolling Stone as the greatest album of the 21st century.
+Consequence of Sound named Lemonade the second best album of the last 15 years (2007–2022).
 BBC Radio 4's named Lemonade the eighth greatest risk in 21st century art, with the judges saying that Beyoncé "resisted the commercial pressure not to be political in order to stand up for what she believed in and let audiences into her personal life as never before".
 The Guardian listed it at number 25 on their ranking of the 100 best albums of the 21st century.

+In 2020, Parade named Lemonade the best music video of all time.
+In 2017, the album was ranked at number 6 on NPR's list of the 150 Greatest Albums Made By Women.
+The Daily Telegraph named Lemonade the eighth greatest album of all time in 2025, with Neil McCormick describing it as a "bold, shapeshifting masterpiece channelling personal turmoil into visionary genre-hopping pop".
 On their list of the top 100 albums of the publication's existence, The Quietus named the project at number 9.
-In 2017, the album was ranked at number 6 on NPRs list of the 150 Greatest Albums Made By Women.
-Consequence of Sound named Lemonade the second best album of the last 15 years (2007–2022) and the 18th best one of all time.
+Apple Music ranked Lemonade at number 10 on their list of the 100 Best Albums ever created.
+Consequence of Sound named Lemonade the 18th greatest album of all time in 2022.
+Lemonade is the 29th best album of all time by Metacritic score.
+On Rolling Stone's 500 Greatest Albums of All Time list, Lemonade was placed at number 32, citing the album's exploration of "the betrayals of American blackness" and "all of the country's music traditions".
+Paste listed the album at number 55 on their list of the 300 Greatest Albums of All Time.